 Delivery does not include communication by facsimile unless the parties agree otherwise in a court order.
 If a second certificate is filed with the court, the date and method of service should be stated on the original document served.

-A summons and complaint are necessary to be served on a motion for modification, vacation, or enforcement after the appeal period has elapsed or a final decision has been entered.
+A summons and complaint must be served on a motion for modification, vacation, or enforcement after the appeal period has elapsed or a final decision has been entered.

 FILING OF PAPERS

-If a party is obliged to submit a document with the court or serve it on a party, the document must be filed and served within the stipulated time to comply with Arizona Process Service.
+If a party is obliged to submit a document to the court or serve it on a party, the document must be filed and served within the stipulated time to comply with Arizona Process Service.
 Some documents do not need to be submitted individually for Arizona Process Service.
 Documents may only be submitted as exhibits or attachments if relevant to a case before the court.
 This includes a subpoena.
-Any praecipe used solely for issuance of a subpoena or subpoena duces tecum, and subpoena or subpoena duces tecum, and any affidavit of service of a subpoena, except for post-judgment proceedings.
+Any praecipe used solely to issue a subpoena or subpoena duces tecum, and subpoena or subpoena duces tecum, and any affidavit of service of a subpoena, except for post-judgment proceedings.

-Discovery papers, proposed pleadings, and prior filings also do not need to be submitted individually.
-Any proposed pleading may be filed after ruling by the Court if necessary to preserve the record on appeal.
-For prior filings, this refers to any paper which previously has been filed in the case.
+Discovery papers, proposed pleadings, and prior filings must not be submitted individually.
+Any proposed pleading may be filed after a ruling by the Court if necessary to preserve the record on appeal.
+For prior filings, this refers to any paper previously filed in the case.
 If a party desires to call the Court’s attention to anything contained in a previously filed paper, the party will do so by incorporation by reference.

 Except for proposed orders and proposed judgments, a party may attach copies of papers not otherwise filed to a copy of a motion or memorandum of points and authorities delivered to the judge to whom the case has been assigned.
-Any such papers to the judge must also be provided to all other parties.
+All other parties must also provide such papers to the judge.

-The Clerk’s expenses of filing, preservation, or storage may be borne by the party or counsel who is in violation.
+The Clerk’s filing, preservation, or storage expenses may be borne by the party or counsel who is in violation.
 Furthermore, the Court may order the removal of the document and charge the party or counsel such costs or fees as may be required

-The submission of pleadings and other documents to the court as mandated by these procedures.
+These procedures mandate the submission of pleadings and other documents to the court.
 It is the judge’s prerogative to authorize documents to be filed with the judge instead of the court clerk if the judge so permits.
 If this is the case, the judge should make a note of the filing date and forward it to the clerk’s office right once:

-By submitting a declaration with the clerk of the county’s court in which the matter is pending, the person who performed service should certify the date and mode of service, as well as the names of the people served.
+By submitting a declaration with the clerk of the county’s court in which the matter is pending, the person who performed service should certify the date and mode of service and the names of the people served.

-There must be no excessive difficulty or cost placed on a subpoenaed individual by anybody responsible for delivering a summons.
+No excessive difficulty or cost must be placed on a subpoenaed individual by anybody responsible for delivering a summons.
 Any party or attorney who fails to comply with a subpoena’s terms may face an appropriate penalty from a superior court in the county where it was issued.
 This penalty may include lost wages and reasonable lawyers’ fees.

 how to domesticate an OUT-OF-STATE SUBPOENA in arizona